LiiPeee/LiiPeee/README.md

 ### Hi Felipe is Here 👋

-- 🔭 I'm working Fullstack with Java, Nodejs, Typescript/Javascript e Python ...
+- 🔭 I'm working Fullstack with Java, Nodejs, Typescript/Javascript and Python ...